 At the James H. Horton Law Firm, P.C., our lawyers have over 80 years of combined experience defending clients facing criminal charges.
 Our lead attorney, Jim Horton, is a specialist in Criminal Law, as certified by the Texas Board of Legal Specialization.
 Jim has handled hundreds of cases in courts across north Texas, and he is ready to help you protect your rights.
 In addition, David Lowrance also has prior experience as a police officer, and we know how law enforcement approaches these cases.

-Penalties for Possession of Controlled Substances
+Penalties for Possession of Controlled Substances in Texas

 While many states impose penalties for carrying, selling or possessing controlled substances, Texas is a state that certainly has some of the most severe punishments.
 Depending on the type of drug found to be in your possession or on your property, you could be serving lengthy incarceration periods and be paying extremely high fines.